squarealfa/dart_framework/defaults_provider/defaults_provider_example/README.md

-# map_mapper_annotations and map_mapper_generator packages usage example
+# defaults_provider_annotations and defaults_provider_generator packages usage example

-This is an example project that demonstrates the usage of the map_mapper_annotations and map_mapper_generator packages.
+This is an example project that demonstrates the usage of the defaults_provider_annotations and defaults_provider_generator packages.

 ## Getting started